Institutional Obligations for Public Disclosure

 Part 5: “The institution has readily available valid documentation for any statements and promises regarding such matters as program excellence, learning outcomes, success in placement, and achievements of graduates or faculty.”

 The College of Coastal Georgia discloses and provides documentation to support statements regarding program excellence, learning outcomes, and student success.
 The Office of Institutional Effectiveness provides and maintains data about outcomes on the Consumer Information web page and also collects and disseminates NSSE and graduating student survey results.
-Furthermore, the College's catalog publishes general education core student learning outcomes.
-Another measure of program excellence is the fact that several Coastal Georgia academic programs are recognized by specialized accrediting organizations; those programs are listed on the Specialized Accreditation web page and in the College's Catalog - General Information under "Accreditation" section.
+Furthermore, the College’s catalog publishes general education core student learning outcomes.
+Another measure of program excellence is the fact that several CCGA academic programs are recognized by specialized accrediting organizations; those programs are listed on the Specialized Accreditation web page and in the College’s Catalog - General Information under the "Accreditation" section.

 Schools track and maintain data on student achievement with respect to national test or licensure results, including the Departments of Health Sciences and Nursing for NCLEX pass rates and the Department of Education and Teacher Preparation for GACE pass rates.

 In terms of achievements, faculty members are highly competent and qualified, committed to academic excellence, scholarship, and service.
 The College’s News & Events web page contains feature articles highlighting the successes and achievements of our faculty and staff.